csound/csound/frontends/nwjs/README.md

 ## INSTALLING

 Currently, getting csound.node to run in a development environment is tricky.
-The easiest way is to run the csound/mingw64/find_csound_dependencies.py script to copy all
-Csound targets and dependencies into the NW.js directory.
-Then set both OPCODE6DIR64 and NODE_PATH to point to the NW.js directory also.
+The easiest way is to run the csound/mingw64/find_csound_dependencies.py script, which copies all Csound targets and dependencies into the NW.js directory.
+Then set both OPCODE6DIR64 and NODE_PATH also to point to the NW.js directory.

 Test your installation by running the NW.js program, `nw`.
 Drag the `NW_Csound_Demo.html` file and drop it on `nw`'s window.
 You should hear the Csound piece "Xanadu" by Joseph Kung,